 The questions are:

 has a relevant penalty been charged?
 A relevant penalty is a penalty levied for deliberate or deliberate and concealed behaviour, in respect of a direct or indirect tax

 does the relevant penalty relate to a PDDD period?
-The relevant penalty relates to a PDDD period if the penalty is for a deliberate inaccuracy in a return or other document for a tax period beginning on or after
+The relevant penalty relates to a PDDD period if the penalty is for a deliberate inaccuracy in a return or other document for a tax

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.